KrishivGarg/LLM-Context-Bridge/README.md

   trigger deliberately, since sniffing every provider's rate-limit UI reliably is a much harder and flakier problem than the rest of the project combined.

-## Suggested next steps (for extending past MVP)

-- Add a small **eval script**: feed a handful of long conversations through the compressor, then ask the target LLM a question that depends on early context, and score answers against a "full paste" baseline and a "no context" baseline.
-This turns "I built an extension" into "I reduced token usage by X% while retaining Y% task continuity on N test conversations" — a much stronger resume line.
-- Add a provider abstraction so Groq (or others) can be swapped in as the compression backend instead of Gemini.
 - Persist extracted transcripts locally (`chrome.storage.local` or IndexedDB) so a follow-up question in the new chat can retrieve specific older details instead of relying solely on the compressed summary.